About Caché Security

 Client/server services, such as for SQL

-Console, Telnet, and Terminal (for various kinds of terminal connections)
+Console, Telnet, and the Terminal (for various kinds of terminal connections)

 A CSP connection service (for CSP and Zen web applications)